Avalanche7CZ/ForgeAnnouncements/README.md

 Place the downloaded .jar file into the mods folder of your Minecraft server directory.
 Run the server to generate the default configuration file.

-## Configuration
+## Configuration [1.12.2]
-The mod creates a configuration file located in world/serverconfigs/forgeannoucements-server.toml.
+The mod creates a configuration file located in `configs/announcements.cfg and motd.cfg`.
 You can edit this file to customize the behavior of the mod.